-The purpose of the Company is to provide an efficient and cost-effective reinsurance mechanism to enable Members to provide direct insurance cover to the owners of nuclear installations in the United Kingdom.
+The purpose of the Company continues to be the provision of an efficient and cost-effective reinsurance mechanism to enable Members to provide direct insurance cover to the owners of nuclear installations in the United Kingdom.
 The cover is limited to the risk of damage to certain property from fire or explosion caused by acts of terrorism.
 In this respect, I can confirm that the Directors do not anticipate any changes to the nature of the business.